sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 Configuration of LACP protocol parameters (LACP interval, mode, MAC, priority) using management framework is **not supported** due to the following limitations:

 - No support for LACP protocol specific configurations in SONiC.
-For example, on creating port channels and adding members to it, “teammgrd” daemon (in SONIC code base):
+For example, on creating port channels and adding members to it, “teammgrd” daemon (in SONiC code base):
 1. Reads user configuration from CONFIG DB
 2. Spawns an instance of libteamd (open source package for LACP protocol stack) with the given user configurations and a couple of default LACP options.